dranzboi/slot-homework/README.md

 ## Configuration

 Both **frontend** and **backend** have `.env.example` files.
-For running do not need to copping this files
+For running do not need to copping this files.
+Spin cost and free credits could be configured in a backend env file.
 To start development, copy these files to `.env` in their respective directories:
 ```bash
 # For frontend